Watch maintenance and care

 POWER RESERVE AND WINDER

 Every automatic movement has a certain power reserve.
 The watch must be worn for at least 8 to 10 hours a day to maintain the manufacturer’s specified power reserve at its maximum.
 If you put the watch away for longer than its current power reserve, it will stop and you will have to reset it before wearing it again.
 For example, if you put a watch with a power reserve of 28 to 42 hours away on Friday evening, it will no longer be working on Monday morning.
+If you don’t wear your watch every day and want to avoid repeatedly setting the time, you can buy a so-called winder from us.
+The watch moves in it and is thus continuously wound.
+On Friday evening, you simply place it in the winder and set the desired rhythm.
+Your watch is wound over the weekend and is immediately ready for use on Monday morning.

 REGULAR SERVICE AND ULTRASONIC CLEANING